• Menu

 Day 6: Back to Seattle

-My wife may have killed me if I tried to fit in another hike so I walked to get breakfast at Louie’s (great food) and brought it back to the room.
+My wife may have killed me if I tried to fit in another hike.
+I walked to get breakfast at Louie’s (great food) and brought it back to the room.
 We spent the rest of the morning shopping, walking around, and having one last great drink and meal at Icicle Brewing Company.
 We really enjoyed Leavenworth.
 It’s a superb mountain town that’s also popular in the winter when it turns into a big German Christmas market.

 Alpine Lakes Wilderness has some of the best mountain scenery I’ve ever hiked through.
-I think Jade Lake and the Enchantments are the 2 best areas from what I know but there are so many others that we could go back every year and not run out of places to go.
+I think Jade Lake and the Enchantments are the 2 best areas from what I know.
+However, there are so many others that we could go back every year and not run out of places to go.
 There are world-class views here and it’s so unfair and awesome that Washington has so many great areas to hike.

 Traveled in August 2021